codesharedot/quantum-resistant-ledger-price/README.md

-# particl price
+# moeda-loyalty-points price

-Gets the particl price with Python (from JSON).
+Gets the moeda-loyalty-points price with Python (from JSON).

 https://pythonbasics.org